-The Incentive Fee is equal to the number of Participating Shares in the Company multiplied by 15.00% of the amount by which the Gross Asset Value per Participating Share on a valuation day exceeds the higher of:
+The Incentive Fee is equal to the number of Participating Shares in the Company multiplied by a percentage of the amount by which the Gross Asset Value per Participating Share on a valuation day exceeds the higher of:

-- (i) The Base Value: the Net Asset Value per Participating Share on the Base Date increased by the relevant hurdle of 1/12 of 10.00% multiplied by the number of Incentive fee periods since the last Base Date.
-The Incentive Fee Period is the day following the last valuation day in the immediately preceding calendar month until the next valuation day.
-The Base Date is the last valuation day in the immediately preceding calendar year or, if later, the first valuation day in respect of a share class; or - (ii) The High Water Mark: the Net Asset Value per Participating Share on the last valuation day upon which an Incentive Fee was crystallised or, if higher, the initial Net Asset Value per Participating Share upon inception of that share class.
+- (i) The Base Value: the Net Asset Value per Participating Share on the Base Date increased by the relevant hurdle of 1/12 of the annualised hurdle rate multiplied by the number of incentive fee periods since the last Base Date.
+The Incentive Fee Period is the day following the last valuation day in the immediately preceding calendar month until the next Valuation Day The Base Date is the last valuation day in the immediately preceding calendar year or, if later, the first valuation day in respect of a share class; or - (ii) The High Water Mark: the Net Asset Value per Participating Share on the last valuation day upon which an Incentive Fee was crystallised or, if higher, the initial Net Asset Value per Participating Share upon inception of that share class.